rj-price/Maei/exp/AllFusAnalysis-Chap3/R/AnalysisCandidateEffectorSets.md

 a heat map.
 For this, I can use the tree (p4) already generated and add the heatmap data I loaded initially (data).

-First, I need to prepare the heatmap data.
-As we are looking at clustered (0.65% ID, cd-hit (v…)) and filtered sequences (SignalP (v5.06) and EffectorP (v2.0.1) extracted from BLAST hits, the total number of candidate effectors per cluster per isolate varies, but I want to just look at Presence/.
+Now, I need to prepare the heatmap data.
+As we are looking at clustered (0.65% ID, cd-hit (v…)) and filtered sequences (SignalP (v5.06) and EffectorP (v2.0.1) extracted from BLAST hits, the total number of candidate effectors per cluster per isolate varies, but I want to just look at Presence/Absence.
 In order to do this, I converted the heatmap data matrix to a binary data frame.

 ``` r